Officers, N.C.O.s and Men of the 1st Battalion, Buried in Le Touquet-Paris Plage Cemetery

 Grave: I.A.14.
 Died of wounds: 24 December 1914 Age: 19

-Personal: Edward was born in St Peter’s Parish, Birkenhead, Cheshire, on 4th December 1895, the son of Peter and Elizabeth (née Allen ?)
+Personal: Edward was born in St Peter’s Parish, Birkenhead, Cheshire, on 4th December 1895, the son of Peter (Dock Labourer) and Elizabeth (née Allen ?)
 Green.
 He had an older brother, Peter William Green, (see Footnote below), and two younger sisters, Mary Emily and Rose Elizabeth.

 Edwards attended St. Peter’s Schools, Birkenhead and before his enlistment was employed as a “Docker“.
 [Source: ‘De Ruvigny’s Roll of Honour, 1914-1919′]

 The 1901 Census (RG 13/3399) shows Edward and his brother Peter resident (‘Inmate‘) of the Union Workhouse, Tranmere, Liverpool (left).